seth20smith/weather-dashboard-wk-6/README.md

 Weather dashboard using APIs from: openweathermap.org to call for: tempature , humidity, windspeed and UV index.
 The ability to search by city name and receieve a 5 day forecast.
+The Page also saves recent searches to local storage for a quick re-search.